AaltoSciComp/python-for-scicomp/content/dependencies.rst

    - Do you expect your code to work in one year?
 Five?
 What if it uses ``numpy`` or ``tensorflow`` or ``random-github-package`` ?
-   - How can my collaborators get the same results as me?
-What about future me?
-   - How can my collaborators easily install my codes with all the necessary dependencies?
+   - How can my collaborators easily install my code with all the necessary dependencies?
-   - How can I make it easy for my colleagues to reproduce my results?
+   - How can I make it easy for my others (and me in future) to reproduce my results?
    - How can I work on two (or more) projects with different and conflicting dependencies?

 .. objectives::